Looking for ways to attract hummingbirds to your garden? Wait until you see plants that attract hummingbirds in this week’s garden tour.

 Hummingbirds are such beautiful creatures, aren’t they?

 I love to watch them zip about among my garden flowers.

-When I first designed the front walkway garden, I researched hummingbird and butterfly attracting plants so that I could entice them to the yard.
-Thankfully, there is a lot of plant overlap that attract both.
+When I first designed my front yard cottage garden, I researched hummingbird and butterfly attracting plants so that I could entice lots of pollinators to the yard.

 (Posts on stacyling.com may contain affiliate links.
 Click HERE for full disclosure.)

 There really is no other bird quite like the hummingbird.

 Did you know they can fly forward, backward, and upside down?

 Beating up to 80x per second, hummingbird wings make a unique and zipping-like sound.